ShareApp/share/README.md

 ```
 cd cloudCode;  parse new MyShareApp
 ```
-1. Edit Makefile to set proper Parse App name
+1. Create ```parse_app_name.txt``` file in root directory and put there Parse App name

+## Deployment

+After doing Getting started section you can easily deploy your app to Parse by calling ```make``` in root directory.

 ## How it's built

 It's completely JavaScript application.
-It uses Parse.com as a backend service, where data are stored and several server functions are implemented like image scaling or notification creating, To learn more about Parse.com see JavaScript guid https://www.parse.com/docs/js_guide.
+It uses Parse.com as a backend service, where data are stored and several server functions are implemented like images scaling or notifications creating, To learn more about Parse.com see JavaScript guid https://www.parse.com/docs/js_guide.

 Main technology used in frontend is Angular JS.
+We use also Hammer.js to bind swipe events and Lawnchair to provide offline support.

 ## Development